Mini Bio (1)

 "Life of a Mountain: Scafell Pike" achieved a near all-time record audience for BBC4.

 "Children Saved from the Nazis: Nicholas Winton's Story" received the second highest AI score (89) for the week it was broadcast.
-Screened at Lancaster House, the event was opened by Tony Hall, closed by Sir Eric Pickles and included Sir Peter Bazalgette, Lord Dubs and representatives from the Polish and Czech embassies as well as 10 Downing Street amongst the audience.
+Screened at Lancaster House, the event was opened by then Director General Tony Hall, closed by Sir Eric Pickles and included Sir Peter Bazalgette, Lord Dubs and representatives from the Polish and Czech embassies as well as 10 Downing Street amongst the audience.

 - IMDb Mini Biography By: Tony Lazzerini